What an island! Arboreous hillsides, emerald green bays, gorgeous gorges. And lots of interesting critters.

 One evening on the way back to camp we found a shrew running infront of us on the trail.
 It was almost dark and therefore visibility was low, but by the size and the way of running I could clearly identify the animal as a shrew.
 Curiously enough the shrew kept running on the trail for about 40! meters.
 Since we had nothing with us to capture it, we eventually took over – but only to welcome the shrew again at our tent (another 100m! further – and I am sure it was the same shrew!!)
 It took refuge under our tent and was not seen again.

-during the drive along the west coast of the „finger“, 27.5.
+During the drive along the west coast of the „finger“, 27.5.

 red-legged partridge – Rothuhn (1)